tscherf/tscherf.github.io/travel/_posts/2025-02-05-miami-chapter00.md

 The day before departure, I suddenly felt pain in a tooth that was already scheduled for treatment.
 Of all times, it had to start hurting right before my trip.
-So, on 04.02 in the afternoon, I went to my dentist, who gave me the bad
+So, on 04 Feb in the afternoon, I went to my dentist, who gave me the bad
 news: I needed an urgent root canal treatment.
 At that moment, I started thinking about all the cancellations I’d have to make—I couldn’t imagine taking a long-haul flight just 16 hours after a root canal treatment.